Voilett-Roze/asus/Addons-API.md

 There is also a dedicated settings storage for addons, separate from nvram, and therefore not bound to its limitations (i.e. you can create new settings without having to recompile a firmware image).

+Support can be detected by the presence of the _am_addons_ flag in the rc_support nvram value.

 ## Locations
 The _/jffs/addons/_ directory is the standard location.
 You should create a directory there to store all your files.
 Do not add files at the root of this directory.